Data Protection & Privacy

 How it Works

-The CTDPA structures privacy obligations around controller and processor responsibilities, data subject rights, and risk-based data protection requirements including data inventories, DPIAs, breach notification timelines, and security safeguards.
+The Connecticut Data Privacy Act (CTDPA) structures privacy obligations around controller and processor responsibilities, data subject rights, and risk-based data protection requirements and risk management processes.
+It outlines accountability measures such as data inventories, data protection assessments (DPIAs), breach notification timelines, and security safeguards.
+The law establishes governance elements and regulatory requirements for processing, retention, and vendor oversight.

 Key Elements